Crypto Taxes Explained in June 2025

 So, the table above shows the value of each quarterly distribution in dollars.
 Added together, the total income generated from the Bitcoin savings account was $1,450.

 This amount simply needs to be added to the total income for the year.
-For instance, if the investor’s salary was $50,000, their total income for 2023 would be $51,450.
+For instance, if the investor’s taxable income was $50,000, their total income for the year would be $51,450.
 This amount will be taxed according to the progressive tax system discussed earlier.

 However, this assumes that the Bitcoin rewards were not sold.
 If they were sold, it would trigger a taxable event, as the Bitcoin would be considered disposed of.
 For example, if the investor received their first distribution when Bitcoin was valued at $25,000 and instantly sold it at the same price, there would be no capital gains because the cost basis and sale price are the same.